Wrangell–St. Elias National Park and Preserve: Wildlife

-Large terrestrial mammals include timber wolf, grizzly bear, black bear, and caribou.
-Mountain goats and Dall sheep are found in mountainous areas.
-Approximately 13,000 Dall sheep inhabit Wrangell–St. Elias, one of the highest concentrations of the species in North America.
-Moose, though unusual, may sometimes be found in areas with willow growth.
+Large, terrestrial mammals include the timber wolf, grizzly bear, black bear, and Mentasta and Chisana herds of caribou.
+Cougar (mountain lions) are considered possible, as the park may constitute the northernmost extent of their range, but none have been officially documented.
+Mountain goats, and roughly 13k Dall sheep—one of the densest populations on the continent—are found in the remote, montane areas.
+Moose, while not abundantly common in the region, may sometimes be observed in areas of dense willow growth.
+A few Canadian wood bison have been established in two herds within the park, mostly in the Copper and Chitina River valleys.

-The smaller mammals include wolverines, beavers, Canadian lynxes, porcupines, martens, river otters, red foxes, coyotes, ground and flying squirrels, hoary marmots, weasels, snowshoe hares, several species of voles and mice, and pikas.
-A few bison have been established in two herds in the park.
-Cougars are considered possible but have not been documented.
-The waters along the coast host whales, porpoises, harbor seals and sea lions.
-The endangered Steller sea lion may be found in park waters.
+The smaller mammals include the wolverine, North American beaver, Canadian lynx, porcupine, pine marten, river otters, red fox, some coyote, Arctic ground and flying squirrels, hoary marmot, weasels, ermine, snowshoe hare, several species of voles and mice, and pikas.
+The waters along the coast host many migrating whales (including orcas, humpback and gray whales), resident Dall’s and harbor porpoises, harbor seals and California sea lions.
+The larger (and endangered) Steller sea lion may also be observed along the park’s coastal waters, in addition to the rare and over-hunted Alaskan sea otter.

 Twenty-one species of fish have been documented in fresh waters in the park.
 Differences in fish distribution depend on drainage: northern pike are not seen in the Copper River drainages, and no salmon species are seen in Yukon River drainages.
 Large freshwater fish include Chinook, chum, coho, pink and sockeye salmon, as well as other salmonids such as lake trout, cutthroat trout, Dolly Varden, Arctic grayling and rainbow trout.
 Other fish include eulachon, burbot, round whitefish, northern pike, Pacific lamprey, lake chub and a variety of sculpins.

 About 93 species of birds inhabit Wrangell–St. Elias, though only 24 remain during the harsh winter.
-The most common birds include willow and rock ptarmigan, Canada jays, ravens, hermit thrushes, American robins, hairy woodpeckers and northern flickers.
-Owls include great horned owls, northern hawk owls and boreal owls.
+The most common birds include bald eagle, willow and rock ptarmigan, Canada jays, ravens, hermit thrushes, American robins, lesser yellowlegs, wandering tattler, hairy woodpeckers and northern flickers.
+Owls include the great horned, great gray, northern hawk and boreal owls.
+Waterfowl includes trumpeter swan, common loon, northern pintail, mallards, and green-winged teal.